-- Deep pool hydroponics has the potential to be used for growing a wide range of cut flowers. - Column stock production should be possible in a deep pool system but they require very high oxygen concentrations. - Additional engineering solutions would be required to design a bespoke float that would both maximise the oxygen potential of the solution (e.g. an appropriate air gap) and also have a self-contained support system to prevent the stems from falling over.

-- The additional trial looking at shallow pool hydroponics has demonstrated that it may be a feasible option for column stock production if an engineering solution could be found to adequately oxygenate the water. - Vertical aeroponic systems could be used for the production of column stocks but a support system would need to be devised and the economics of production would need to be further evaluated. - The use of an extruded clay pellet substrate in tulip pin trays has given encouraging results but both the technique and the economics of production need further evaluation. - A small unplanned trial has shown that it may be possible to produce good quality stocks in 9 cm net pots on ebb and flow benches.
-This requires further investigation perhaps on a commercial ebb and flood system.
+- Deep pool hydroponics has the potential to be used for growing a wide range of cut flowers. - Column stock production is possible in a deep pool system but they require very high oxygen concentration levels in the water. - Additional engineering solutions would be required to design a bespoke float that would both maximise the oxygen potential of the solution (e.g. an appropriate air gap) and also have a self-contained support system to prevent the stems from falling over. - The additional trial looking at shallow pool hydroponics has demonstrated that it may be a feasible option for column stock production if an engineering solution could be found to adequately oxygenate the water. - Vertical aeroponic systems could be used for the production of column stocks but a support system would need to be devised and the economics of production would need to be further evaluated. - Trials on a commercial nursery with ebb and flood benching have shown that it is possible to produce stocks in either packs or small pots but as would be expected the stem weight achieved is to a certain extent dependent on the size of the module used and associated density of the crop.
+This production system is now being used commercially within the industry. - Further trials on growers' holdings have demonstrated that it is possible to produce good quality stems of stocks (ie strong, long and with a good spike length) using a LECA substrate but that the crop is not self supporting in such a system leading to bent and curved stems.
+Therefore until an engineering solution can be found to overcome this problem of crop support, this technique is unlikely to be adopted by the industry.